-Since the data cataloging space is relatively new, many organizations don’t know what to look for in a data catalog.
+Since the data cataloging space is relatively new, many organizations don’t know what to look for in an enterprise data catalog.
 To help shed some light, Waterline Data worked with its customers to develop this list of the critical capabilities to be aware of when implementing a data catalog across your enterprise data fabric:

 - Automated population of the catalog